davejacobs/letters-web/app/views/api.md

 One of three methods that does not always return its receiver, `k` raises a `Letters::KillError` when called too many times.
 The `k` command can be great for debugging recursion or to check out infinite loops.
 (The other methods are `e` and `n`.)
 It can also be used to stop running your code at any point to check the state of the world outside your code (for example in a database).

+    #!ruby
     def recurse(hash, count=0)
       print count
       recurse(hash.k(:on => 3), count + 1)
     end

     recurse Hash.new
     # Prints 0123
     # => raises Letters::KillError

     [1, 2, 3].k(:on => 1)
     # => [1, 2, 3]

 #### Options ####

+    #!ruby
     :on => 0

 ### L (logger) ###

 The `l` method assumes you have an instance of a Ruby logger returned by the method `logger`.
 This will be the case in any standard Rails or Sinatra app.
 You can also set one up using the [standard Ruby logger](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/logger/rdoc/Logger.html) or [Log4r](http://log4r.rubyforge.org/).

 #### Options ####

+    #!ruby
     :format => "yaml"
     :level => "info"

 ### M (mark as tainted, untainted) ###

 While not used every day, tainting and untainting objects gives us more control over what we allow through our code.
 In Ruby, tainted objects (mostly) represent user input and derived values.
 They can be tainted and untainted at will at the lower safety levels.

 `m` can taint or untaint its receiver object.
 Without an argument, `m` will taint its receiver.
 With a falsy argument, `m` will untaint its receiver.

+    #!ruby
     [1, 2, 3].m.o { tainted? }
     # => [1, 2, 3]
     # Prints "true"